steadybit/docs-public/quick-start/run-experiment.md

 # Run an Experiment

-We will now use steadybit to design and run our first experiment.
+We will now use Steadybit to design and run our first experiment.
 We focus in this guide on our example application of shopping demo, which you have [optionally deployed following these steps here](deploy-example-application.md).
 However, you can also apply the steps to your own application.

 ### Prerequisite